Skip to main content

 Additional considerations

-In the majority of cases, you will now be able to select the correct schedule and adapt it appropriately.
+In most cases, you will now be able to select the correct schedule and adapt it appropriately.
 However, some organisations may have different ways of working and different levels of commercial and security resources.

 Below, you will find more information and guidance on additional considerations you might have to take if you need to make further changes to your schedules.